 Warfarin is metabolized through the cytochrome P-450 pathway, and medications which induce or inhibit this pathway may lead to adverse effects.
-P-450 inhibitors would decrease the metabolize of warfarin, and can lead to increased bleed risk.
+P-450 inhibitors would decrease the metabolization of warfarin, and can lead to increased bleeding risk.
 P-450 inducers could cause decreased bioavailability of warfarin and decreased anticoagulation.

 This drug has several effects on the fetus.
 It passes through the placenta, and may cause fetal bleeding.
 It is also a known teratogen, and can lead to skeletal abnormalities.
 Administration in the third trimester may give rise to CNS disorders.

 If reversal of warfarin action is necessary, or if there is a case of severe bleeding, vitamin K + fresh frozen plasma are administered.
 These can lead to rapid reversal of warfarin's effects.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)